bespoken/bespoken-docs/unit-testing/guide-google.md

 ## Intent and Slot properties
 Though it is convenient to use the utterance syntax, some times it may not work correctly.

-It also is useful to be explicit at times about which intents and slots are desired.
+It also is useful to be explicit about which intents and slots are desired.

-To do that, set a test like so:
+To do that, set the first line of the test like so:
 ```
-- "Some utterance"
-  - intent: SomeIntent
+- SomeIntent SlotA=ValueA SlotB=ValueB
-  - slots:
-      SlotA: ValueA
-      SlotB: ValueB
 ```

-Or, similar synax but without the dedicated "YAML object" for slots:
+This is a shorthand for this more verbose syntax:
 ```
 - "Some utterance"
   - intent: SomeIntent